Seankuwamoto/Weather-Balloon/README.md

 ```bash
 cd
 ```
 and you will be brought to the home directory.
-From there, you will want to either navigate into `Desktop` or `Documents`, depending on where you put your file.
+From there, you will want to either navigate into `Desktop` or `Documents`, depending on where you put your `Weather-Balloon` folder.
 Personally, I keep my weather balloon folder on my desktop, so I run the command
 ```bash
 cd Desktop
 ```